t: 028 375 22455 | e: firstname.lastname@example.org

 If you cannot settle your complaint with us, you may be entitled to refer it to the Financial Ombudsman Service (www.financial-ombudsman.org.uk)

 At Advance Financial Services we respect your privacy and the confidentiality of your personal information.

-Advance Financial Services are an appointed representative of Intrinsic Financial Planning Limited and Intrinsic Mortgage Planning Limited who are part of the Quilter Group of companies.
-For further details on the companies in our group, please visit: https://www.quilter.com/about-us/our-brands/
+Advance Financial Services (NI) Limited is an appointed representative of Quilter Financial Services Limited and Quilter Mortgage Planning Limited who are part of the Quilter Group of companies.
+For further details on the companies in our group, please click here: https://www.quilter.com/about-us/our-brands/

 We collect personal information about you when you use our website, contact us about products and services, visit a financial adviser or carry out transactions with us.
 We collect information that is necessary for the provision of financial advice and administration of the products or services you are seeking, and for legal and regulatory purposes.
 We also collect and use your personal information where necessary to improve our services, our business processes, and to communicate with you.
 For the provision of advice we need to collect sensitive information, such as information about your health.
 To do this, we will ask for your consent.

 We will always keep your data safe and secure, and where we share your data with other businesses to fulfil the purposes above we make sure they follow our instructions and keep your data secure.
 We will never sell your data, and we will not send you communications about unrelated services without your consent.

 Our Privacy Notice, please click here, holds much more information about how we collect, use and share your personal information.
 There is also information about the rights you have over your personal data, and how to contact us if you have any questions.
 Please click here, or write to:

 Advance Financial Services (NI) Ltd is an appointed representative of Quilter Financial Services Limited and Quilter Mortgage Planning Limited, who are authorised and regulated by the Financial Conduct Authority.